FLao/mongoScraper/README.md

 # mongoScraper
-Scraping New York Times and saving it using mongoDB.
+Scraping shoryuken.com and saving it using mongoDB.